 Additionally, our status as a third-party protects both the employer and candidate from hiring bias.
 If observed by a casual social media search by the hiring manager, protected class information such as pregnancy status, sexual orientation, or ethnicity can play a role in discriminatory hiring practices.
 Outsourcing this process to a third party helps ensure that candidates get a fairer shot by eliminating the temptation to “snoop”.
 This leads us to our next FAQ…

-Will social media screening companies hack my accounts?
+Will digital screening companies hack my accounts?

 Social media screening firms will never ask for passwords or “hack” into accounts.

-This is a common misconception from the early days of social media (can you believe we’ve been around almost as long as Twitter?).
+This is a common misconception from the early days of social media screening (can you believe we’ve been around almost as long as Twitter?).
 We don’t get this question as often anymore, but it’s still worth clarifying.
 Neither companies nor third-party screeners should be asking for passwords, forcing candidates to accept their friend requests, or hacking into a candidate or employee’s personal social media accounts.
 This could violate certain state laws.
 Plus, that’s just icky.
 We don’t want you to feel icky.